ceph/ceph/doc/rbd/iscsi-target-ansible.rst

           ceph-igw-2

 ..
 NOTE::
-  The ``ceph-iscsi-config`` package is installed on the Ceph iSCSI gateway nodes listed under the ``[ceph-iscsi-gw]`` section in the ``/etc/ansible/hosts`` file.
-  If co-locating the iSCSI gateway with an OSD node, then add this repository to the OSD node.
+  If co-locating the iSCSI gateway with an OSD node, then add the OSD node to the ``[ceph-iscsi-gw]`` section.

 **Configuring:**

 The ``ceph-iscsi-ansible`` package places a file in the ``/usr/share/ceph-ansible/group_vars/`` directory called ``ceph-iscsi-gw.sample``.
-Create a copy of this file to ``ceph-iscsi-gw``.
+Create a copy of this sample file named ``ceph-iscsi-gw.yml``.
 Review the following Ansible variables and descriptions, and update accordingly.

 +--------------------------------------+--------------------------------------+
 | Variable                             | Meaning/Purpose                      |